mrbjarksen/a-puzzle-a-day/README.md

 ```

 Open a TUI showing all solutions.
 The UI is split into two panes: the date pane (left) and the solution pane (right).
-To navigate, use the arrow buttons or hjkl.
+To navigate, use the arrow keys or hjkl.
 To switch panes, press Tab or Enter.
 To quit, press Escape or q.

 Alternatively, there is full mouse support, including scroll.